tejasag/nixos-configs/hydrogen/README.md

 # `hydrogen`

 ```
-H (or Hydrogen) is a CLI with a bunch of utilities.
+h - H (or Hydrogen) is a CLI with a bunch of utilities.

 Usage:
   h [command]